 People under 25 are falling in droves for the lavish payouts promised by rudimentary Instagram scams.
 The phenomenon has become so wide-spread that even the FCA saw it fit to sound the alarm on the issue.

 Until not-so-long-ago, old people (those over 55) were considered to be most vulnerable to various scams perpetrated online.
-It makes perfect sense: a generation not particularly well-versed in the ways of this new online world, would indeed be expected to fare poorly when faced with its perils.
+It makes perfect sense: a generation that did not grow up alongside this new online world, would indeed be expected to fare poorly when faced with its perils.

 All that is apparently a thing of the past now though.
 Those who currently make up the over-55 age-category, have grown somewhat immune to the tricks of the online scammers.
 In their stead, the young adult category has become the preferred target of shady online operators, and yes, that means you too.

-These days, young people handy with Facebook, Instagram, YouTube and the likes, are the most likely to fall for get-rich-quick schemes, even if these schemes are rudimentary and lack any kind of credibility, even at first glance.
+These days, young people on Facebook, Instagram, YouTube and the likes, are the most likely to fall for get-rich-quick schemes, even if these schemes are rudimentary and lack any kind of credibility, even at first glance.

 Why do these social media scams work that “well”?